-The collection is a grouping, but it has no insight of the parameters or attributes of its members.
-Definition and management of the instances within a collection are not managed in their own class, not the collection class.
+The collection is a grouping of members, but it has no knowledge of the parameters or attributes of its members.

+Definition and management of the instances within a collection are managed in their own classes, not in the collection class.
 For instance, you manage an Engine with the Engine class, not the EngineCollection class.
-Once an instance is defined, it is then added to the collection using the methods above.
+Once an instance is defined, you then add it to the collection using the methods shown previously.